top of page

 1. The Board of Directors may create Permanent Committees (PCs) with the mission of focusing on an ongoing basis on a specific area of the Association's field of activity.

-4, Membership of a Permanent Committee ends when the Member of the PC concerned ceases to be the representative of a member of the Association, when the member company itself ceases to be a member of the Association, by resignation of the PC Member or by decision of the Co-Presidents.
+4. Membership of a Permanent Committee ends when the PC Member concerned ceases to be a representative of a member of the Association, when the member company itself ceases to be a member of the Association, by resignation of the PC Member or by decision of the Co-Chairs.

 Article 20: Amendment of the articles of association